lupyuen/lupyuen.github.io/src/pinedio.md

 _This SPI Swapping Problem sounds familiar...?_

-Yep if you have been following my BL602 Adventures...
+Yep if you have been following my BL602 Adventures, we've seen this SPI Swapping Problem for BL602...

 TODO

-Backward compatible, Spi quirks
+So I'm happy to confirm: __BL604 is 100% compatible with BL602__...
+Right down to the SPI Quirks!

+TODO

+Without change in hardware, our firmware would need to swap the pins

 TODO17